Some Girls (Ultimate Kaos song)

-"Some Girls" is a song by British boy band Ultimate Kaos, released in 1994 as the lead single from their 1995 eponymous debut album.
-The song was a top-10 hit, peaking at No. 9 on the UK Singles Chart and No. 3 on the UK R&B Singles Chart.
+"Some Girls" is a song by British boy band Ultimate Kaos, released in October 1994 by Wildcard and Motown as the lead single from their 1995 eponymous debut album.
+The song was written by Ricky Rainbow and produced by him with Michael Barnes.
+It was a top-10 hit, peaking at No. 9 on the UK Singles Chart and No. 3 on the UK R&B Singles Chart.
 In Ireland, the song peaked at No. 22.